 Host Platform Support (Platform support)

-macOS Wind lows Linux (
+macOS Windows (

 x86-64 arm64 x86 x86-64 arm64 x86 x86-64 arm arm64

 Briefcase supports creating a full Visual Studio project for a Windows App.
 This project can then be used to build the stub app binary with the briefcase build command, or directly from Visual Studio.